d3center-isr/MARS-app-usage-variable-creation-and-analysis/README.md

 ---
 --->

-# CORE-MARS
+# MARS APP ENGAGEMENT PIPELINE & ANALYSIS

 ## About this Repository

 This repository contains a data pipeline that produces a core dataset that may be used for many types of subsequent data analyses relating to the Mobile Assistance for Regulating Smoking (MARS) Micro-Randomized Trial (MRT).
+In addition, it contains an additional pipeline that curates engagement variables on top of the core dataset.

 ## Protocol for the MARS MRT